Dordogne Food & Wine Tour - September 18-25, 2022

 The Dordogne, called the Perigord in antiquity, is a region rich in history, full of charming villages and breathtaking landscapes, plus it offers unique culinary traditions.
 Gourmet delights such as duck, foie gras, pate, Perigord noir truffles, and world-renown wines are found here.
 This area of France is a carnivore's paradise; this tour is not ideal for vegetarians.
 Enjoy a week relaxing, visiting historical sites and markets, indulging in delicious meals prepared by our private chef and in local restaurants, all while tasting the best wines the region has to offer.

-Our home for the week will be Chateau des Truffles
+Our home for the week will be Chateau Forge du Roy (also known as Chateau des Truffles)

 $3,750 per person standard room (double occupancy).
 Sorry, there are no single rooms available on this tour.